Daniel-Krueger/daniel-krueger.github.io/_posts/2023-05-31-updating-to-bps-2023.md

 It seems some major refactoring was done and this also is reflected in the SDK.
 A lot of functions are now asynchronous, which requires changes to the existing plugins, before they can be used.
 There's the official [SDK Migration](https://community.webcon.com/community/public/uploads/editor/Migration_Document_2023_1.pdf) but I will post here all the changes I encountered to *build* the plugin again.
 I didn't necessarily test the plugins in depth.
 I also only did some lazy changes, because I want to test the new version and not the plugins.

+{: .notice--warning}
+**Warning:** To make it clear: If you use the changes below, you will potentially nullify the performance gains which would be available due to the refactoring to use asynchronous methods.
+It's bad practice as snoop pointed out in a comment.
+As stated, my focus was on testing the new version as fast as possible.

 ## Run to RunAsync
 Before